ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-bom.md

 # VMware multizone BOM
 {: #mcv-archi-bom}

-Review the Bill of Materials (BOM) for VMware multizone instances.
+Review the Bill of Materials (BOM) for VMware® multizone instances.

 ## Components
 {: #mcv-archi-bom-components}

 The following components are available for VMware multizone instances:
-* VMware vSphere 7.0 Update 1c
+* VMware vSphere® 7.0 Update 1c
-* VMware vRealize components
+* VMware vRealize® components
    * vROps 8.2
-  * vRLI 8.2
+   * vRLI 8.4
    * vRNI 4.8
-* VMware NSX-T™ 3.1.
+* VMware NSX-T™ 3.1.1.
 NSX-V is not supported.
 * Skylake and Cascade Lake when available.
 Skylake 4110 is supported for the witness and management clusters only.
-* Optane drives are the only supported option for VMware vSAN cache disks.
+* Optane drives are the only supported option for VMware vSAN™ cache disks.
 * vSAN with the options of RAID 1, RAID 5, and RAID 6.
 * Licensing:
    * vSAN Enterprise.
-  * VMware NSX Enterprise or Enterprise Plus.
+   * VMware NSX® Enterprise or Enterprise Plus.
    * Bring Your Own Licenses (BYOL) is supported.
 * HA Active Directory with two virtual machines or two VSIs distributed between the two workload sites.

 ### Component naming conventions